trustyai-explainability/guardrails-detectors/docs/llm_judge_examples.md

 ]
 ```

-We get pretty ok results where model uses positive label (like 'True') and higher scores (like 1.0) for positive instances i.e, that satisfy the criteria and similarly negative label ('FAIL') and lower score (0.2) for negative instances i.e, that does not satisfy the criteria.
+We get pretty ok results where model uses positive label (like 'True') and higher scores (like 1.0) for positive instances i.e., those that satisfy the criteria and similarly negative label ('FAIL') and lower score (0.2) for negative instances i.e., those that do not satisfy the criteria.

-But how to specifically say which labels to use and how to assign scores?
+But how do you specify which labels to use and how to assign scores?
 This is where the `rubric` parameter comes in.

 #### Example 3: Custom Labels and Scoring with Rubrics